Our discussion here takes us into calcium

 your calcium; it also works in the kidneys

-so that it reabsorbs calcium and phosphate.
+so that it reabsorbs calcium.

 The overview of your calcium homeostasis and